Matt Simon. (2022 September). It’s Time to Make Cities More Rural. Wired.

 Beth Gardiner.
 (2020 December).
 2020 Was Supposed To Be Our Best Last Chance To Save The Planet.
 So How Did We Do?
 Huffington Post.

 Rhiana Gunn-Wright, Kristina Karlsoon, Kitty Richards, Bracken Hendricks, and David Arkush.
 (2020 October).
-Green Recovery: The Case for Climate-Forward Stimulus Policies in America’s COVID-19 Recession Response.
+A Green Recovery: The Case for Climate-Forward Stimulus Policies in America’s COVID-19 Recession Response.
 Roosevelt Institute.

 Matt Simon.
 (2020 October).
 Could Biden Rebuild the Economy by Funding Green Energy?
 Wired.